History highlights

 1790

-MIDWIFERY INSTITUTE OR THE FIRST CLINIC IN BIALYSTOK
+MIDWIFERY INSTITUTE, OR THE FIRST CLINIC IN BIALYSTOK

-See more...The doctor occupied the apartments in the right wing of the Palace, where the Museum of the History of Medicine and Pharmacy of the MUB is located today.
+The doctor occupied the apartments in the right wing of the Palace, where the Museum of the History of Medicine and Pharmacy of the MUB is located today.
 The school, later transformed into the Midwifery Institute, was one of the first institutions on Polish lands to educate future midwives.
-It operated until 1837.
+It continued its operations until 1837.
 Initially it was located in the Branicki Palace, and later in a separate building near the palace.
-The programme was two semesters long.
-In the first - theoretical one, the female students listened to lectures on women's anatomy, pregnancy, normal and pathological births, they also practised on a mannequin.
-They spent the second semester on practical learning.
-There was a maternity clinic with eight beds in the school.
-According to Michelis, a future midwife should be: not sickly, but rather healthy, strong, not too old, not too thick or fat (...) her fingers should be straight, the hand should be slim, the skin on it soft and delicate: which is why such women should beware of heavy work, or doing a big laundry.
+The program was two semesters long.
+During the first semester of theory study, female students listened to lectures on women's anatomy, pregnancy, normal and pathological births, and practiced on a mannequin.
+The second semester was dedicated to practice.
+The School had a maternity clinic with eight beds.
+Dr. Michelis described his future midwife as “...not sickly, but rather healthy, strong, not too old, not too thick or fat ... her fingers should be straight, hand should be slim, the skin on it soft and delicate: which is why such women should beware of hard work, or doing a big laundry.
 Among all of these, the most valuable is the quality of a midwife or the nature of a good life and a life of unblemished opinion.
-Above all, they should beware of wreaking havoc and liquor as these are the most evil of immoralities.
+Above all, they should beware of wreaking havoc and of liquor, as these are the most evil of immoralities.”

 19th/20th century